elmer-garduno/minhashing/README.md

 perl -pe 's| Category:| |g' > article_categories_en.txt
 ```

-Use the `article_categories_en.txt` as the input and perform the same procedure described above.
+Use the `article_categories_en.txt` as the input file and perform the same procedure described above.